-One of the great things about online marketing is that you can measure click-through rate (CTR).
+One of the great things about online marketing is that you can measure click-through rate.
 You can quickly review many types of statistics after you run your marketing campaign.
-Whether you’re doing pay-per-click (PPC), email marketing, or social media ads, you can review your CTR daily or even hourly to see your progress.
+Whether you’re doing pay-per-click (PPC), email marketing, or social media ads, you can review your click through rate daily or even hourly to see your progress.

-But what should you expect your CTR to be, after all your SEO work and ad efforts?
+But what should you expect your click through rate to be, after all your SEO work and online ad efforts?
 Sources say that the industry average is about 1.9%.
 However, the rate varies by industry.
-And for best results, your team should shoot for a higher click-through rate.
+And for best results, your team should shoot for a higher quality scores click-through rate.

-Below, we discuss CTR overall, industry averages, plus ways you can up your CTR and achieve better marketing success.
+Below, we discuss click through rate overall, industry averages, plus ways you can up your click through rate and achieve better marketing success.

 Below are the click-through-rates for some of the biggest online industries (Search Network CTR):

-What makes an excellent CTR, then?
+What makes an excellent click through rate, then?
 There is no precise number that we can state for every business.
 But you want it to be as high as possible!
-A higher CTR means more people viewing your product and services, which is always good.
+A higher click through rate means more people viewing your product and services, which is always good.

-Some marketing experts recommend having a CTR that is at least as high as your industry average.
-Aim for a bit higher for best results.
+Some marketing experts recommend having a click through rate that is at least as high as your industry average.
+Aim for a bit higher for best search results page.

-Now you understand more about what a good CTR is for your industry, but how to get there?
+Now you understand more about what a good click through rate is for your industry, but how to get there?
 Keep reading!

 If you want to have a massive influence on your click-through rates, focus on keywords and match-type.

 If you have advertisements that have many broad match keywords, the odds are high that your copy could appear for irrelevant queries.
-One of the biggest culprits for broad ad groups is the keyword suggestion tool offered by Google.
+One of the biggest culprits for broad ad groups is the keyword suggestion tool offered by Google or other search engines.

 It can help you see your options, but it’s not recommended to go with their recommended match-types automatically.
 If you go with their recommendations, make sure to use their key at the bottom so you pick the right match type.